lmadkins/great-british-bingo/planning/pseudocode.md

 (loops)

 MARKING SQUARE:
-function to add class of "marked" to ones that are clicked on
+MVP: function to add class of "marked" to ones that are clicked on
+stretch: animations, transitions

 CHECK WIN:
+MVP: alert, ask to play again
+stretch: modal/effects,
-if 3 in a row horizontally vertically have class of marked sq1 sq2
+if 3 in a row horizontally vertically have class of marked Winning combinations: sq 1, sq 2, sq 3 sq 4, sq 5, sq 6 sq 7, sq 8, sq 9
+sq 1, sq 4, sq 7
+sq 2, sq 5, sq 8
+sq 3, sq 6, sq 9

+IF
+if have win, alert win and offer to replay if not, continue